 Amy Obey is a feminist, kinkster and sex radicalism advocate.
 She wants to see a world where freedom of sexual expression is not just a right, but a way to celebrate the wonderful diversity of humanity.
 'Love thy sexy self' is her mantra.
 She loves origin stories and questions that lead to more questions.
 She also loves rock 'n' roll, animals, rock 'n' roll animals, and harping on about the kids these days.
 She is 25 and lives in Logan Square.

-You have read this article BDSM with the title BDSM 101: What Is It, Anyway?.
-You can bookmark this page URL http://moviereelmania.blogspot.com/2012/12/bdsm-101-what-is-it-anyway.html.
+with the title BDSM 101: What Is It, Anyway?.
+You can bookmark this page URL https://moviereelmania.blogspot.com/2012/12/bdsm-101-what-is-it-anyway.html.
 Thanks!